panhwersadaqat/Android-Image-Slider/README.md

 # ImageSlider
-This is a simple image slider example in java using card view and view-pager.
+This is a simple image slider example in Koltin using card view and view-pager.

 ![Image](screenshot.jpg)